 Department of Science Activities

-The Women in Math & Science organization allows undergraduate women majoring in science, mathematics, and computer science to find faith in themselves through their vocation in science, their community, and through the values given to them at Mount Saint Mary's University.
+The Women in STEM organization allows undergraduate women majoring in science, mathematics, and computer science to find faith in themselves through their vocation in science, their community, and through the values given to them at Mount St. Mary's University.
 They host events throughout the year that raise money for the Cool Kids Campaign as well as take field trips to the Science museum in Washington, DC.
 Women in Math & Science members are given the option to live in a division of residence life housing that is a living-learning community.
 Faculty advisor is Dr. Abigail Kula.

 The Pre-Health Professions Club exists to offer support and guidance to students seeking a career in the medical field.
 They aim to facilitate strong mentor relationships with current professionals in the medical field, increase campus awareness of current health issues, and help prepare for a future in professional schools and medical careers.
 This club has successfully hosted Be The Match, a bone-marrow registry on campus, which provides an opportunity for students to be put on a universal list of bone marrow donors.
 Faculty advisor is